The Shocking Truth About How Milk Accelerates Aging?

 Regarding yogurt, we ideally recommend eating plant-based yogurt, like soy yogurt or coconut yogurt.
 Make sure you consume the low-sugar variants; a lot of plant-based yogurt contains high amounts of sugar.

-Why You Shouldn’t Avoid Milk Altogether: Editor's Note
+Why You Shouldn’t Avoid Milk Altogether: Editorial

 While it may sound as though avoiding milk altogether might be your best bet, that’s not the case at all.
 As detailed in “The Amazing Benefits of Dairy Fat,” whole or full-fat dairy contains the odd-chain saturated fats (OCFAs) pentadecanoic acid (C15:0) and heptadecanoic acid (C17:0), which have significant health benefits.